 Each year, all eight Cheley units go on a backpacking trip.
 The older units adventure into the back country for five different trips each term, culminating in an intense and life-changing four- or five-day expedition into Rocky Mountain National Park, the Indian Peaks Wilderness, or Roosevelt National Forest.
 The younger units test the water with a 2-day (1-night) overnight to practice skills like packing a pack, filtering water, setting up a tent, and spending the night in a campsite surrounded only by each other’s company, the best tactical flashlights they can find before the trip and whatever wildlife they happen to see.
 The walks are pretty extensive so should be much nature for them to see, of course depending on where they’re going, they will need better walking shoes, then you can find the perfect ones at shoe list by Top9Rated.

 As you can imagine, it’s pretty complicated to schedule all of these backpacks.
 There are a total of 64 different backpacks that Cheley campers sign up for every summer.
 Back in August, when I spent a week fine-tuning the 2014 schedule, I had to consider factors like age of the unit, snowmelt, crowds, distance, bomba peniana, and conflict with other units.
 And of course, each 2013 backpacking counselor left me with a long list about their dream trips.
-Finally, the schedule was set – until the September flood.
+Finally, the schedule was set thanks to a ServiceMax system the organization managed to get in order to let things run smoother, taking into count what the priorities were, everything was going great – until the September flood.

 The flood changed a lot for the people and communities of Estes Park and Glen Haven.
 But I don’t think even the park rangers know what the landscape of Rocky Mountain National Park will look like once the snow melts.
 They do know that some trails will be rutted out, and some rivers might have changed course.
 Mountainsides may look different and lakes might have new shapes.
 Campers and counselors might be surprised at all of the changes.
 You could go on a bike ride so bring a good mountain bike.